Kaarlo Juho Ståhlberg: First President of Finland

-Ståhlberg had been a widower since 1917, but in 1920, as president, he married his second wife, Ester Hällström (1870–1950).
-He was also very formal and, due to his shyness, wrote everything he had to say in public beforehand.
-He also had a distaste for official occasions, and he did not like travel or state visits, which is why, despite invitations and exhortations, he made no visits abroad during his presidency and received only one guest, Estonian President Konstantin Päts in May 1922.
+Ståhlberg also had a distaste for official occasions, and he did not like travel or state visits, which is why, despite invitations and exhortations, he made no visits abroad during his presidency and received only one guest, Estonian President Konstantin Päts in May 1922.
 The Estonian head of state's visit was the first official visit to independent Finland.
 Finland's Ambassador to Stockholm, Werner Söderhjelm, repeatedly offered Ståhlberg a visit to its western neighbor Sweden, but Ståhlberg maintained his position:

 "Let my followers then travel as much as they want."

 The first official visit of the President of Finland abroad was made only by his successor, President L. K. Relander.

 As the first President of the Republic, Ståhlberg had to form various presidential precedents and interpretations of how the office of President should be conducted.
 His term in office was also marked by a succession of short-lived governments.
 During his time as president, Ståhlberg nominated and appointed eight governments.
 These were mostly coalitions of the Agrarians and the National Progressive, National Coalition and Swedish People's parties, although Ståhlberg also appointed two caretaker governments.
 Importantly, Ståhlberg generally supported all the governments that he nominated, although he also sometimes disagreed with them.

 He forced Kyösti Kallio's first government to resign in January 1924, when he demanded early elections to restore the full membership of Parliament – 200 deputies – and Kallio disagreed.
 The Parliament had lacked 27 deputies since August 1923, when the Communist deputies had been arrested on suspicions of treason.